sjl/cl-digraph/docs/index.markdown

 It is currently not thread-safe, but this may happen in the future.

-The test suite currently passes in SBCL, CCL, ECL, and ABCL on OS X.  Further testing is welcome.
+The test suite currently passes in SBCL, CCL, ECL, and ABCL on OS X and Debian.
+Further testing is welcome.